sherlock-audit/2024-06-velocimeter-judging/README.md

 **nevillehuang**

-Note, I will make a self escalation to avoid a long drawn out escalation on multiple different issues.
+Note, please consider not making an escalation for the following issues and duplicates as I will make a self escalation to avoid a long drawn out escalation on multiple different issues.
 For any issues relating to duplicates of this issue, please leave comments here so we can aggregate comments and reconsider validity.

 1. Most issues are likely invalid, user error, they can simply claim before withdrawing/merging, similar to this issue highlighted [here](https://github.com/sherlock-audit/2024-06-magicsea-judging/issues/283)
 2. #235 and #236 makes the only valid point that the current week rewards are lost as rewards are lagging by one week, and is the only one that mentions the valid attack path, so I believe it is the only issue that is valid.